 We encourage you to learn with our Office of Native American Programs here on campus (Facebook.com/CMUNativeAmericanPrograms).

 If you find yourself outside of Mount Pleasant, Michigan and want to know who to acknowledge, this map by Native-Land.ca may be of help.

-You may formulate your own, incorporating the essential elements in an opening acknowledgement with some specificity and eloquence that is one sentence.
+You may also formulate your own, incorporating the essential elements in an opening acknowledgment with some specificity and eloquence that is one sentence.

 Simply adding a "chi Miigwech" (pronounced: chee meg-wich; meaning: big thank you or thank you very much) in the closing thank you is a nice reinforcement of the acknowledgment at the close of the event, with no other additional phrase.